shower/shower/packages/shower/docs/features.md

 There are two slide ratios supported: 16×10 and 4×3.
 To enable needed one include appropriate file `screen-4x3.css` or `screen-16x10.css`.
 Wide screen 16×10 format is included by default.

 Slide width is 1024 px for the both ratios, for 16×10 height is 640 px, for 4×3 it’s 768.
-Bare in mind these sizes while preparing presentation pictures.
+Bear in mind these sizes while preparing presentation pictures.
 In list mode slides are scaled down 2 or 4 times and in full screen mode they are scaled dynamically based on window size.

 ### Number